Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

    -  Owns and manages the lifecycle of `RoomSubscription` objects.
 Each `RoomSubscription` contains the room's `UserStore`, `MessageStore`, and `LRUMessageCache`.
    -  Provides lookup for ports associated with a room (`getPortsForRoom`), used by `ClientEventNotifier`.
    -  Provides lookup for the entire `RoomSubscription` object (`getRoomSubscription`), used by `PlatformAdapter` and `MessageProcessorService`.
+   -  **Notifies relevant `IntegrationManager`s** (e.g., `SeventvIntegrationManager.handleRoomSubscriptionCreated`) when a new `RoomSubscription` is created.
    -  Handles `removeSubscription` calls from `ClientConnectionManager` on disconnect.
-If the last port for a room disconnects, it notifies the `EmoteLifecycleManager`, publishes a `RoomSubscriptionDestroyedEvent` to the `EventBus` (allowing internal modules to clean up), and then destroys the `RoomSubscription` object.
+If the last port for a room disconnects, it notifies the `EmoteLifecycleManager`, publishes a `RoomSubscriptionDestroyedEvent` to the `EventBus` (allowing `IntegrationManager`s and `IEmoteProvider`s to clean up), and then destroys the `RoomSubscription` object.

 -  **`MessageProcessorService`:**

    -  Subscribes to raw `ChatMessageReceivedEvent` and `EmoteSetUpdateEvent` from the `EventBus`.
+(May also subscribe to third-party state change events if needed for cache invalidation).
    -  Orchestrates on-demand message processing:
       -  On `ChatMessageReceivedEvent`: Checks the room's `LRUMessageCache` for the message ID.
       -  Cache Miss: Retrieves the raw `MessageFeedEntry` (from `MessageStore`), the sender's `User` object (from `UserStore`), and relevant `emoteContextKey`s for the specific room (`EmoteLifecycleManager.getEmoteContextKeysForRoom`).
 Invokes `MessageFeedProcessorPipeline.process()` with this context.
 Caches the resulting `ProcessedChatMessageData` in the `LRUMessageCache`.
       -  Publishes a `ReadyToBroadcastMessageEvent` containing the `ProcessedChatMessageData` (either from cache or fresh processing).
-   -  Handles cache invalidation: On `EmoteSetUpdateEvent`, invalidates the relevant room's `LRUMessageCache`.
+   -  Handles cache invalidation: On `EmoteSetUpdateEvent` (or relevant third-party events), invalidates the relevant room's `LRUMessageCache`.

 -  **`MessageFeedProcessorPipeline`:**

    -  Invoked on-demand by `MessageProcessorService`.
    -  Receives the raw `MessageFeedEntry`, the sender's `User` object (containing platform entitlements), and the relevant `emoteContextKey`s for the room.
-   -  Applies middleware transformations:
+   -  Applies **registered** middleware transformations in sequence:
       -  Core middleware uses the `User` object for platform entitlements.
       -  Core middleware uses `EmoteRegistry` (queried with `emoteContextKey`s) for emote replacement.
-      -  Third-party middleware accesses its own internal state (e.g., for 7TV cosmetics) and modifies the data.
+      -  **Registered third-party middleware** (obtained from `IntegrationManager`s like `SeventvIntegrationManager`) accesses its manager's internal state (e.g., 7TV cosmetics) and modifies the data.
    -  Returns the final `ProcessedChatMessageData`.

 -  **`UserStore` (Room Scoped):**